|Atomic Mass||180.948 g.mol -1|

 |Electron configuration||[Xe] 4f145d36s2|

-- Tantalum is a chemical element with symbol Ta and atomic number 73 in the periodic table.
+- Tantalum is a chemical element with the symbol Ta and atomic number 73 in the periodic table.

 - Its name originates from the name of a villain from Greek mythology, Tantalus.

 - Tantalum appears as a shiny and silvery metal in its soft and pure form.

-- The metal is corrosion resistant and is bound to chemical attack below 150 C.
+- The metal is corrosion resistant and is bound to chemical attacks below 150o C.

 - This element is abundantly found in nature just like uranium.

 - Tantalum is in the form of hard, rare, blue-grey, lustrous metal.

 - The metal is said to be an excellent conductor of heat & electricity.
 It has a high melting point of about 3017 °C and a boiling point of about 5458 °C.

 - Apart from the Hydrochloric acid, this metal shows excellent resistance to all acids at normal temperatures.

-- It usually appears in the +5 oxidation state coming in its compounds.
-It is known to be as one of the inert chemical elements found on the earth.
+- It usually appears in the +5 oxidation state in its compounds.
+It is known to be one of the inert chemical elements found on the earth.

 - It finds its applications in the field of high-temperature devices such as in the engines of aircraft